 The main way to get around Colombia, buses range from tightly packed colectivos (shared minibuses or taxis) to comfortable, air-conditioned, long-distance buses, and connect nearly every town in the country.
 Buses are the principal means of intercity travel, and go just about everywhere.
 Most long-distance intercity buses are more comfortable than your average coach-class airplane seat, and the overnight buses sometimes have business-class-sized seats.
 Wi-fi is now pretty much standard on nicer buses (though it's often patchy or doesn't work at all).
 A word of warning: many Colombian bus drivers turn the air‑con up to arctic temperatures.
 Wear a sweater, a beanie and gloves, or better yet, bring a blanket.
 Bus drivers also tend to crank up the music and/or action movie (dubbed in Spanish) on the TV, even in the middle of the night.
-You may like to travel with earplugs.
+Earplugs are a boon.

 It is common for buses to stop at requisas (military checkpoints), even in the dead of night.
 The soldiers at checkpoints will ask everyone to get off the bus, check everyone's identification, and then pat people down.
 They may look through your bags but often ignore foreigners altogether.